elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr} Make me afraid, make me very afraid, go ahead.
-And you know the good ways: shake my forehead with a rope, hang me by the armpits, warm my feet with a red-hot shovel.
+And you know how to do it: shake my forehead with a rope, hang me by the armpits, apply heat to my feet with a red-hot shovel.

 - {:.sp} The Jailer Man.